SoftEngAliijaz/flutter_common_utilities/README.md

 ## Example

-An example project demonstrating how to use the `ResponsiveUtil` widget and the `FlutterCommonStepper` widget can be found in the `example` directory.
+An example project demonstrating how to use the `ResponsiveUtil` widget and the `FlutterCommonStepper`.

 To run the example, navigate to the `example` directory and use the following command: